minio/docs/source/includes/k8s/quickstart.rst

 This procedure deploys a Single-Node Single-Drive MinIO server onto |OS| for early development and evaluation of MinIO Object Storage and its S3-compatible API layer.

-Use the :ref:`MinIO Opreator <minio-operator-installation>` to deploy and manage production-ready MinIO tenants on Kubernetes.
+Use the :ref:`MinIO Operator <minio-operator-installation>` to deploy and manage production-ready MinIO tenants on Kubernetes.

 Prerequisites
 -------------